nemisj/docs/cv.md

 * Creating widgets for web-based client framework ( using dojotoolkit )

-At that time Mendix Client Framework was based on the dojotoolkit ( http://dojotoolkit.org/), and even though dojo had at that time already some stack of ui widgets, there was a lack for custom widgets which Mendix was planning to use.
-So my role as a student at this startup company was to code different custom widgets and other ui components.
+At that time Mendix Client Framework was based on the dojotoolkit ( http://dojotoolkit.org/), and even though dojo had already stack of satndard ui widgets at that time, there was a lack for custom widgets which Mendix was planning to use.
+So my role as a student at this startup company was to write code for different custom widgets.

 * Thesis: Composition versus Inheritance in Java

 As an intern student I also had to write a thesis.
 My subject was "Composition versus Inheritance in Java".
 The main idea of it was to see what does bring compision in place of inheritance.
-Does it solve problem of deep hyerarhical erlations.
-Also I looked not only at the maintances problem of the inheritance but at the memory consumption when composition used and inheritance.
+Does it solve a problem of deep hyerarhical relations.
+And what are the tradeoffs using composition instead of inheritance.
+Questions like maintances problem of the inheritance and the memory consumption where also covered in there.

 __Keywords__: Native javascript, dojotoolkit